lennoxruk/post-wiki/README.md

 ### Example 2

-This will post all files found in the repository's docs folder.
+This will post all files found in the repository's docs folder and remove the wiki repository history.
 The commit will be from user/email: _test/test@noreply.com_ and commit message will be _auto publish test_.

 ```yaml
 on: